 History of Daman and Diu

-Starting with the history of Daman, historians claim that the documented history of Daman island dates back to the 2nd century when it was a part of a country called Lata till the 13th century.
+Starting with the history of Daman and Diu, historians claim that the documented history of Daman island dates back to the 2nd century, when it was part of a country called Lata until the 13th century.
 Following this, Daman was ruled by the Mauryan dynasty, Satvahanas, Chalukyas, and Shahs of Gujarat.
-Later around 1560, it was conquered by the Portuguese and remained their colony till 1961.
+Later, around 1560, it was conquered by the Portuguese and remained their colony until 1961.

 Daman and Diu History

-Shifting the focus to Diu, it too was a Portuguese colony for almost 450 years, and got liberated along with Dadra and Nagar Haveli, Goa, and Daman.
+Shifting the focus to Diu, it was a Portuguese colony for almost 450 years and was liberated along with Dadra and Nagar Haveli, Goa, and Daman.
 Another interesting story about Diu connects it with Satyug and Indian mythology.
-According to this, Diu was ruled by a demon king Jalandhar, in the Satyug period, due to which it was called Jallandhar Kshetra.
-Legends have it that this demon king was beheaded by Lord Vishnu.
+According to this, Diu was ruled by a demon king, Jalandhar, in the Satyug period, and due to this, it was called Jallandhar Kshetra.
+Legends have it that Lord Vishnu beheaded this demon king.

-Daman and Diu both were Portuguese colonies before and even after the independence of India.
-They became a part of the Republic of India in 1961 after a military conquest.
-After liberating from the Portuguese rule on 19th December 1961, Daman and Diu gained popularity as one of the best vacation destinations in India.
-Today, both these islands are the hub of water sports, pristine beaches, and delectable seafood.
+Daman and Diu were both Portuguese colonies before and even after India's independence.
+They became part of the Republic of India in 1961 after a military conquest.
+After being liberated from Portuguese rule on 19 December 1961, Daman and Diu gained popularity as one of the best vacation destinations in India.
+Today, these islands are the hub of water sports, pristine beaches, and delectable seafood.

 Culture of Daman and Diu